afogarty85/applied_stats_demos/README.md

 # applied_stats_demos

-This is a centralized repository for a number of statistical models and academic replications in R.
+This is a centralized repository for a number of applied demonstrations and walkthroughs using common statistical models in R.

+The full guides can be found on www.seekinginference.com